Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Height map assets must be placed in `~\projects\<your_project>\assets\image\height_map\`.
 - Recommended bit depth: `24`
 - Height maps are used to generate a terrain mesh.
+- RGB pixels are automatically averaged to calculate their intensity.
-- Each pixel of the height map corresponds to a vertex height.
+- The intensity of each pixel corresponds to a vertex height.

 ### 4.10 Normal Map